bitovi/academy/src/ngrx/16-test-used-selectors/test-used-selectors.md

 @sourceref ./dashboard.component.spec.ts
 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-used-selectors).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/use-selectors...test-used-selectors) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-used-selectors).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/use-selectors...test-used-selectors) on GitHub.